heem6woo/E-Commerce-Microservice/OrderService/README.md

 If the updating stock and payment are not successfully done, the service sends an error message to each service for rollback.

+The service change the status of the order with the received message from the Payment Service and the Item Service via kafka.
+Kafka Stream is used to manage the status of the order.

 ## Setup